GoogleCloudPlatform/community/tutorials/spinnaker-binary-auth/index.md

 # Deploying the Application
-Now that we have the attestation created, the last step is to deploy the application.
+Now that the attestation is created, the last step is to deploy the application.
 Deploying the application will also be applying a Kubernetes manifest.

 For that: